KaijuML/parent/README.md

 Original code can take up to several minutes to compute scores on the WikiBIO test set.
 With this implementation, it takes only 10 seconds with 32 cpus.

-Slight change in functionnality: I have (for now) removed spport for multiple references.
-This is because I feel this metric is especially usefull on [WikiBIO](https://github.com/DavidGrangier/wikipedia-biography-dataset) and there is only when reference per instance.
+Slight change in functionnality: I have (for now) removed support for multiple references.
+This is because I feel this metric is especially usefull on [WikiBIO](https://github.com/DavidGrangier/wikipedia-biography-dataset) and there is only one reference per instance.
 Support for multiple references could be easily added with a for loop, in method `parent_instance_level`.

 ### Computing the PARENT score in command line: